 Keeping everything as clean as possible is important in any commercial setting.
 This is especially relevant for kitchens as they are in constant use.
 They are the heart of many restaurants and hotels, providing food and drinks to thousands of visitors.

 As a business owner, it is your responsibility to keep your kitchen safe.
-Here at Rainbow International in Warrington our blog this month looks into commercial duct cleaning and why it is important.
+Here at Rainbow Restoration in Warrington our blog this month looks into commercial duct cleaning and why it is important.

 About Ventilation Ducts

 Over time, any area on a property can become dirty if it is not regularly cleaned.
 Deep cleaning of ventilation systems is crucial in commercial kitchens as this keeps those working there safe at all times.
 As a busy space, steam, grease and carbon is often released into the air and will need to settle somewhere.

 Extraction systems are used to help remove unwanted moisture, smells and fumes, as well as dirt from a room.
 This makes it easier for staff to work in their environment and ensure that they are as comfortable as possible.

 However, dust and dirt which is removed needs to go somewhere and it is common for this to build up in a duct.
 As a result, this can cause problems later down the line.

 Commercial duct cleaning is hugely important in a kitchen environment.
 Over time, several aspects can build up in ductwork including:

 If left to fester, this can have a negative impact on those working around it.
 Alongside this, leaving fats and grease in the system creates a significant fire risk.
 Fats are highly flammable and regularly found within kitchen ventilation systems.

 According to research, a quarter of commercial property fires each year are attributed to cooking and extraction systems which have not been correctly cleaned.
 With routine checks and cleaning, you can make sure that your property is safe and reduce the risk of fires.